cypress-io/cypress-documentation/source/guides/guides/parallelization.md

 ## Grouping by browser

-You can test your application against different browsers and view the results under a single run within the dashboard.
-Group names could simply be the name of the browser being tested:
+You can test your application against different browsers and view the results under a single run within the Dashboard.
+Below, we simple name our groups the same name as the browser being tested:

 - The first group can be called `electron`. *Electron is the default browser used in Cypress runs*.